hemidactylus/mlops-speedrun-spamclassifier/README.md

 ##### User-data API

-The new endpoint works similarly as the existing ones: stop the running API with `Ctrl-C` and restart with:
+The new endpoint works similarly as the existing ones, i.e. it is a thin wrapper around a database write, which makes use of Cassandra driver and ["prepared statements"](https://docs.datastax.com/en/developer/python-driver/3.25/api/cassandra/query/#cassandra.query.PreparedStatement).
+Stop the running API with `Ctrl-C` and restart with:
 ```
 ARCHITECTURE_VERSION=II uvicorn api.user_data.user_api:app --port 8111
 ```